 K) The proposed would change the General Plan designation from Commercial Office (CO) to Business Park (BP) for approximately 2.72 acres and High Medium Density (HMD) residential for approximately 4.48 acres.
 As such, zoning at this location currently does not allows for any residential uses.
-Thus, by changing the land use designation to Business Park and High Medium Density Residential, the site goes from no potential of having any residential units constructed at its current designation, to 12 to 24 units per acre in the proposed High Medium Density residential portion of the project.
+Thus, by changing the land use designation to Business Park and High Medium

+Density Residential, the site goes from no potential of having any residential units constructed at its current designation, to 12 to 24 units per acre in the proposed High Medium Density residential portion of the project.

-Staff believes this site would be good for High Medium Density residential given that the site fronts a major collector road (Parsons Avenue), and its close proximity to multiple shopping centers within 750 feet of the site, a park, and school.
+This site would be good for High Medium Density residential uses given that the site fronts a major collector road (Parsons Avenue), and is in close proximity to multiple shopping centers (within 750 feet of the site), a park and a school.